Taming the noise, one plate at a time

 3. Cream the butter and sugar

 Using a stand mixer, cream the room-temperature butter and sugar on medium speed until light and fluffy and pale in colour.
-This helps to give the cake a nice texture and get some air into the mixture.Creamed butter and sugar in a mixing bowl
+This helps to give the cake a nice texture and get some air into the mixture.Creamed butter and sugar in a glass mixing bowl for vanilla traybake.

 4. Add the eggs, vanilla and buttermilk

 Add one egg at a time to the stand mixer, then add the vanilla and buttermilk.
 It is normal for the mixture to look split at this stage – don’t worry it comes together once you add the flour.
 The mixture can tend to stick to the sides of the bowl so don’t forget to periodically scrape down the sides.
-This way everything will get mixed properly.Creamed butter and sugar and eggs in a mixing bowl
+This way everything will get mixed properly.Wet ingredients combined in a mixing bowl forming the base of the vanilla traybake batter.

 5. Add in the flour

 Add the flour to the mixing bowl one third at a time until it is all fully incorporated, scraping down the sides if needed.
-Vanilla Tray bake batter in a mixing bowl
+Smooth vanilla traybake cake batter mixed to the perfect consistency.

 6. Add mixture to a baking tray